jhu-arch/arch-tutorial/Virtual.rst

   [userid@login03 python3.8]$ ls math-packages/
   bin  include  lib  lib64  pyvenv.cfg

-the environment is created under the math-packages directory.
+the environment will be created under the ``math-packages`` directory.
 You can use activate the environment by sourcing the ``activate`` script under the bin directory.

 Once it is activated, the name of the environment ``math-packages``will be displayed the prompt.